zhaojinchu/MusBook/README.md

-# CS NEA
+# MusBook

 An end-to-end scheduling and communications platform that helps teachers and students coordinate lessons, share resources, and stay informed.
-CS NEA combines Django, Channels, Celery, and Tailwind CSS to deliver real-time messaging, scheduling automation, and a role-aware dashboard experience.
+MusBook combines Django, Channels, Celery, and Tailwind CSS to deliver real-time messaging, scheduling automation, and a role-aware dashboard experience.

 ## Table of Contents
 - [Overview](#overview)